sysdiglabs/terraform-aws-secure-for-cloud/use-cases/multiple-accounts-k8s-threat.md

 ## Solution

-If you require only threat detection feature, and do not have an organizational Cloudtrail setup, but has multiple AWS accounts, use the instructions given in [cloud-connector `aws-cloudtrail-s3-sns-sqs` ingestor](https://charts.sysdig.com/charts/cloud-connector/#ingestors).
+If you require only threat detection feature for your multiple AWS accounts, and if you do not have an organizational Cloudtrail setup, use the instructions given in [cloud-connector `aws-cloudtrail-s3-sns-sqs` ingestor](https://charts.sysdig.com/charts/cloud-connector/#ingestors).

 The ingestor processes a single SQS AWS queue with the events reported from:

 - a single S3 bucket through an SNS topic

 - multiple S3 buckets with several SNS topics